DanielSan0916/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

-# The-Tech-Academy-Basic-C-Sharp-Projects
-Introductory C# apps built during The Tech Academy curriculum using Visual Studio and the .NET Framework.
-Covers core concepts like classes, methods, loops, and user input.
+# The Tech Academy Basic C# Projects

+A curated collection of introductory C# projects created during The Tech Academy curriculum.
+These applications were built using **Visual Studio** and the **.NET Framework** to explore fundamental programming concepts.

+## 🧠 Projects Overview

+Each project is designed to reinforce core C# skills such as:
+- Classes & Objects
+- Methods & Parameters
+- Conditional Logic
+- Loops & Iteration
+- User Input & Output

+## 🛠 Tech Stack

+- Language: C#
+- IDE: Visual Studio
+- Framework: .NET Framework

+## 📁 Repository Structure